davaya/spdxv3-template-tool/SERIALIZATION.md

 # SPDX v3 Element Serialization

-## Context
-* An Element is metadata about an entity.
+A document is a sequence of bytes such as an image or text file or the serialized value of SPDX information.
+Two characteristics of the SPDX v3 logical model are the basis for the syntax of SPDX documents:
+1. Every unit of information is a subtype of the abstract Element type.
+2. Every Element is an independent unit of information separate from all other Elements.

+As a result of these characteristics:

+* Every Element type can be serialized into a document.
+In v2 only the Document type can be serialized into a document.
-* Every Element is independent.
+* Every document contains the serialized value of an Element plus optional Context.
+* Every Element can be verified by serializing it into a single-Element document with no Context.
-* An arbitrary Set of (related or unrelated) Elements may be serialized in a single file.
+* An arbitrary set of related or unrelated Elements may be included in a document's Context.
+* No Element contains another Element.
+A Collection Element contains the IDs of its member Elements.
+* A document is a file that can be described by a File element.
+A Document Element type is not needed to serialize Elements.

+### Context

-* Context is information shared by two or more Elements that can be factored out when serializing them into a file.
+* Context is information shared by two or more Elements that can be factored out when serializing them as a document.
-* Context is not part of any deserialized (logical) Element or Set of Elements.
+* Deserializing a document results in one or more Elements.
+Context is not included in any deserialized Element.
-* Context is not part of any serialized single Element file.
-* The more Elements in a file and the more information those Elements have in common, the more efficient the serialization.
+* The more Elements in a document and the more information those Elements have in common, the more efficient the serialization of those Elements.

-## Collection (Composition)
-* A collection entity is composed of other entities.
-* A Collection Element is metadata about a collection entity.

-SPDX v2: *"A Package refers to any unit of content that can be associated with a distribution of software.
-Typically, a Package is **composed** of one or more files."*

-Physical example:
-* A car is a Collection of subcomponents (engine, brakes, wheels, ...).
-The engine in turn is a Collection of subcomponents.
-* A ferry is not a Collection of cars.
-A ferry carries a Set of cars without asserting composition.

-Software Package example:
-* A software package may be (but is not always) a single Artifact (e.g., a tar/rpm/deb file).
-* An SPDX Package Element is metadata about a software package (whether one or more Artifacts).
-* An SPDX Package Element may be serialized into a File that is distinct from the rpm file it describes.

-The term "Contextual Collection" is an obstacle to understanding because it conflates Context (which can exist between unrelated elements) and Collection (which defines a hierarchical relationship between a component and its subcomponents).
-The Set of cars on a ferry is not a "non-contextual collection" because it is not a collection.

-The manifest for a ferry trip is a file entity that can be described by a File Element.
-The file entity can be an office document or a serialized SPDX Element.
-The manifest for a ferry trip is distinct from the physical entities described by the manifest, just as the manifest for a software package is distinct from the software entities (files, processes?, services?, container interfaces?) described by the manifest.

-## Serialization

-The logical model currently defines "Document" as a unit of transfer subclassed from Collection.
-The information model defines "Element" as the unit of transfer; there is no separate Document type.

-A serialized Element is:
-1. Element properties defined in the logical model
-2. Context that exists only in a serialized file containing two or more Elements, not in the logical Elements used by applications.

-Context may be serialized as either:
-1. data concatenated with Element: [context, element], or
-2. a "context" Element pseudo-property that is created at serialization and discarded at de-serialization.

 Context defines:
 1. default values for common Element properties (specVersion, created (who and when), profiles, and dataLicense)
-2. left part of an IRI common to more than one Element id
+2. the left part of an IRI ("namespace") common to more than one Element ID
-3. other related or unrelated Elements serialized in this file
+3. other related or unrelated Elements serialized in this document
-4. references to other verifiable serialized Element files
+4. references to verifiable documents containing other Elements

+A document's Context may be serialized either separately from the Element: (element, context), or as a "context" pseudo-property of the Element that is created at serialization and discarded at de-serialization.

+### Collection
+In SPDX v2: *A Package refers to any unit of content that can be associated with a distribution of software.
+Typically, a Package is composed of one or more files.*  Composition implies that the artifacts in a package are contained within it and are destroyed if it is destroyed.

+In SPDX v3 a package is collection entity - a persistent grouping of one or more artifacts.
+* A Collection Element is syntactically a group Element with a set of member/child Elements
+* A Collection Element is semantically metadata about a collection entity that allows the grouping be referenced and re-used.
+* A Collection Element is not a UML composition because if the collection entity is destroyed the grouping is gone but members continue to exist.

+A software package may be (but is not always) a single Artifact (e.g., a tar/rpm/deb file).
+* An SPDX Package Element is metadata about a software package (whether one or more Artifacts).
+* An SPDX Package Element may be serialized as a File that is distinct from the rpm file it describes.

+The term "Contextual Collection" is an obstacle to understanding because it conflates Context (which exists among unrelated elements as a result of serializing them into a document) and Collection (which defines a hierarchical relationship between a Collection element and its members).
+* A document is not a Collection, contextual or otherwise.
+* A document is the result of serializing any set of one or more Elements.

+### Serialized Examples

+**document containing a single Element**
+* Artifact: can be serialized with or without context.
+For single-Element documents Context is overhead with little or no benefit.
+* Annotation: can be serialized with 1) subject Element, 2) reference to subject Element, or 3) neither.
+* Collection: can be serialized with 1) member Elements, 2) references to member Elements, or 3) neither.

+**document containing three unrelated Elements**

+**document containing a Collection Element, its members, and unrelated Elements**